 “My brother-in-law collected a few cards for me.
 The police harassed him….They arrested him at his shop,” P.S. said.
 She believes that a powerful warlord is responsible for ordering the harassment and the intimidation of another friend who was collecting cards for her.
 But she cannot confront him directly because of fears of retaliation.
 “I was afraid.
 I myself was too afraid to go and talk to him because he has weapons and power,” she told Human Rights Watch.

-In addition to intimidation and direct threats through weapons, many potential female candidates have decided not to run because they fear rampant election manipulation.
+In addition to intimidation and direct threats through weapons, many potential female candidates had decided not to run because they feared rampant election manipulation.
 One woman said, “I am not hopeful that independent women will be successful.
 In the provinces, all the commanders have collected votes….
 Every Friday they kill lots of animals, and feed people, they offer this much money, and land to build a house—even if it is government land.
 They promise to send children abroad to study.”

-Many women’s rights activists identified addressing the overall security environment and disarmament of armed factions as the most significant step that the Afghan government and international actors can take to ensure they are able to participate in political processes, advocate freely for women’s rights, and vote without fear of retaliation and violence.
+Many women’s rights activists identified addressing the overall security environment and disarmament of armed factions as the most significant step that the Afghan government and international actors can take to ensure that they are able to participate in political processes, advocate freely for women’s rights, and vote without fear of retaliation and violence.

 So long as armed factions retain control, women must risk their safety to participate in Afghanistan’s reconstruction and to assert their political rights.